About me

 Reikhert case

-By decision of 22 February 2022, the Court struck the case out of the list on the ground that a new remedy had been created in Russia which the applicant could have used, even though it was introduced after she had lodged her application.
+By decision of 22 February 2022, the Court struck the case out of its list of cases on the ground that a new remedy had been created in Russia and that the applicant could have used it, even though it had been created after she had lodged her application with the Court.

 Applicant’s written observations